-Balsam flower does not emit a noticeable scent.
-When you squash the plant, you may smell a woody or vanilla-like scent.
-But this plant is mostly grown for its showy blooms.
+The Balsam flower does not emit a noticeable scent.
+You may smell a woody or vanilla-like scent when you squash the plant.
+However, it is mainly grown for its showy blooms.

-The Balsam plant does not grow really big.
+The Balsam plant does not grow big.
 It reaches about 30 inches in height and 8 inches in width.
-Its stem is hollow, for which some people use it as a straw.
+Its stem is hollow, so some people use it as a straw.
 The leaves are light green with an oblong shape.
 The flower ascends along the stem.

 The first time you grow a balsam plant, direct sow seeds in the soil.
-Once you have them in your garden, they will reseed themselves easily.
-Giving seeds is the best way to share balsam with other gardeners.
+Once you have them in your garden, they will reseed themselves readily.

 How to collect balsam seeds?